changhae-kim/hmca/README.md

         reactions, rates, hmca_mf_nn_1x1
         );

-## Common Parameters in Heterogeneous Methods
+## Heterogeneous Methods

+### Common Parameters

-There are some more parameters that the heterogeneous methods require in common, and one that has a different definition.
+There are some parameters that the heterogeneous methods require in addition to the common parameters in the uniform methods, and one that has a different definition.

     int mesh        = param, number of points to sample in the rate constant space